ve3wmb/OrionWspr/README.md

 Changelog :

+v0.26a - Minor changes to remove extraneous code and variables, fix and add additional code comments.
+Introduce an info() log to replace some instances of swerr() that should still be logged, but are not actually software errors().

 v0.25a - Changes to use LowPower.h library to enable processor power management (PowerDown) while in WAIT_OP_VOLTAGE_ST.
 Added #define DEBUG_MODE true/false to OrionXConfig to set the variable  g_debug_on_off = DEBUG_MODE to more easily